 Principles of Geometrical Optics

 Geometrical optics is the study of the light propagation in transparent media, and is based on the fact that light can be represented as a combination of independent beams.
-Important definitions:

 Beams of Light

-Are lines along which the energy of the electromagnetic waves propagates.
+They are lines along which the energy of the electromagnetic waves propagates.
 They also indicate the direction of propagation.

 It is a light source where its dimensions are negligible compared to the distances between it and the objects of interest.